TiendaNube/nube-sdk/README.md

 **A development toolkit for creating third-party apps within the Nuvemshop platform.**

-> [!IMPORTANT]
-> NubeSDK is currently in its **beta phase**, and new features are still being implemented.
-Developers interested in using this SDK should **contact the Nuvemshop / Tiendanube team before integration** to ensure compatibility and receive support.

 ## About

 NubeSDK provides a suite of libraries that enable developers to create **secure, declarative, and extensible applications** inside the Nuvemshop ecosystem.
 Apps built with NubeSDK run inside **isolated web workers**, ensuring a controlled execution environment without direct access to the DOM.